Pradyum1999/Pradyum1999.github.io/index.md

 **Achievements**:
 * Selected for PGP programme at **IIM Indore** (May'21) but decided to opt out to gain job experience & financial strength.
-* **Roll of Honor** (May'21), H9: The highest award that can be conferred in culturals genre at Hostel 9.
-Students considered: passing out batch.
 * **Inter-IIT** (Dec'19) Overall First-runner up; First position in Improv.
 I was the part of core team, leading dramatics contingent, the largest contingent from IITB (60 strong).
 {: .text-justify}